masneyb/cavedbmanager/README.md

 # cavedbmanager

+This project was written to simplify the data management for a state and/or county survey.
+It eliminates the need for the manual duplication data, which will help to save time and minimize errors.
+The system will automatically generate various types of files based on what you upload to the database: 1) GIS files: SHP, KML, GPX, and PNG (topo maps and aerial imagery), 2) a PDF that is suitable for publication, and 3) a ISO CD image that can be included with the book that includes select entrance photos, maps, and references.
+It eliminates the hassle of formatting the book and allows the user to concentrate on the collection of data.
+This system was to publish the book _WVASS Bulletin #18: The Caves and Karst of Tucker County, WV_.

-A web interface written in Python that is used by the West Virginia Speleological Survey to manage the list of caves within the state of West Virginia.
+This project is currently used by the West Virginia Speleological Survey to manage the list of caves within the state.
 The web interface is only available to its members.

 ## Dependencies